godaddy/tartufo/docs/source/CONTRIBUTING.md

   - Describe the environment that (re)produced the problem.

 > For a bug to be actionable, it needs to be reproducible.
 If you or
-> contributors can’t reproduce the bug, try to figure out why.
+> contributors can't reproduce the bug, try to figure out why.
 Please take care
 > to stay involved in discussions around solving the problem.

 ## Triaging bugs or contributing code